 Attach your first light clip beside the extension cord to the edge of the gutter.

 Keep your light string fairly taut as you continue to clip each bulb across your gutter.
 You will need to reposition the ladder as you go so be sure not to overextend yourself or shift your balance away from your ladder.

 If necessary, plug a second light string into the first.
 Then continue to clip your light bulbs in place as you did with the first.

 When you come to the end of your gutter, either run the remainder of the strand down the side of your house or continue upward to your peak.
 Light caps or electrical tape can be used to cover unused sockets, protecting them from the elements.

 Hanging Christmas Lights Along Peaks

-If you are starting with a new strand, repeat steps 1-3 above.
+If you're starting with a new light string, repeat steps 1-3 above.
 If you have just finished hanging lights across your gutter and are continuing with the same strand across your peak, use socket caps or electrical tape to cover the sockets not in use leading up to the peak.

 Place a shingle tab over the first socket to be used and screw in your light bulb.

 Slide the shingle tab in the gap between the house and your shingle so that it fits snug.

 Continue instering shingle tabs along the peak of your house until you reach the other side.
 From here you can either continue on to the gutters, using socket caps or electrical tape to cover unused sockets between locations, or start with a new light string to continue hanging lights on your remaining gutters and peaks.